mdimran1/python-for-data/README.md

 # python-for-data
-A python based practice and tricks for Data Analyst trick
+A python based practice and tricks for Data Analyst